Premier website for the Parkinson's disease community

 About Parkinson's Disease (PD)

 Affecting an estimated one million Americans and four to six million worldwide, Parkinson's is the second most common neurodegenerative disease after Alzheimer's and is the 14th leading cause of death in the United States.
-It is associated with a progressive loss of motor control (e.g., shaking or tremor at rest and lack of facial expression) as well as non-motor symptoms (e.g., depression and A feeling of nervousness, worried thoughts and physical distress.).
+It is associated with a progressive loss of motor control (e.g., shaking or tremor at rest and lack of facial expression) as well as non-motor symptoms (e.g., A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. and A feeling of nervousness, worried thoughts and physical distress.).
 There is no cure for PD and 60,000 new cases are diagnosed each year in the United States alone.